 Some programs offer provisional admission to applicants who have deficiencies that must be corrected.
 To verify if provisional admission may be granted for a program of interest, students should contact the Graduate School.

 Deficiencies that may be considered for provisional admission include, but are not limited to, the following:

 - Low or missing test scores

 - Missing prerequisite courses

-A student’s admission letter will describe the provisions granted and set a time limit for the student to complete the requirements for full admission.
+A student’s admission letter will describe the provisions granted and set a time limit for the student to complete the requirements.
 Graduate programs will monitor provisionally accepted students and will notify the Graduate School about students who do not complete the requirements.